jibbius/jackbarker-com-au/_posts/2017-05-02-raspberry-pi-photo-booth-1.markdown

 Here are some things you need to consider:
  - How will the booth be powered?
- - How much light will you need?
+ - How much additional light will be needed?
- - Will I have internet access?
+ - Will internet access be available?
- - How will I share my photos?
+ - How will photos be shared?
- - What will you make the booth out of?
+ - What will the booth made out of?

 ### How will the booth be powered?
 For the photo booth I built, I needed the following;
  - a 5 volt power supply (for the Pi), and
+ - a USB phone charger (also delivering 5 volt) for the screen, and
  - a 12 volt power supply (for the LED lights)

-To achieve this, I included a small power board inside the photo booth cabinet, and ran an extension lead to the nearest power point.
+To achieve this, I:
+ - included a small power board inside the photo booth cabinet, and ran an extension lead to the nearest power point.
+ - attached each of the required power supplies to the power board.

-The critical decision I made, was that the booth would be powered from a power point.
-If you don't want to depend on power point access, then you will need a different solution.
+An assumption that I was making, was that the booth would be powered from a power point.
+If you don't want your booth to depend on power point access, then you will need a different solution.

+In a future build, I will look to tidy up the power supplies, and the possibility of running off a battery.

 ### How much light will you need?
 My wedding tested both of these scenarios: